 Lot or building coverage.
 Building coverage, according to the zoning regulations, means the amount of land that may be covered by buildings, usually measured as a percentage of the lot area.
 However, pools, spas and patios are not included within the meaning of a building.
-Table III-3 identifies the lot coverage standards for each residential zone.
+Table III-3 and Table III-4 identify the lot coverage standards for each zone.
 Housing development in the PRD-20 Zone, the City's highest density zone, can satisfy the lot coverage standard and attain the maximum number of housing units.

 Building height.
 Building height means the vertical distance from the average finish grade of the lot covered by the building to the highest points of the coping of a flat roof or to the height of the highest gable of a pitch or hip roof.
-As discussed below, recent 100% affordable multi-family projects have been developed as 2-story buildings, although 3-story development is also possible within the 30-foot height limit.
+As discussed below, recent 100% affordable multi-family projects have been developed as 2-story buildings, although 3-story development is also possible within the 30-foot height limit using eight foot ceiling heights, dormers and flat roof designs.
+Program 1 includes a commitment to review and amend the 30-foot height limit to provide greater flexibility in the design of 3-story development in multi-family zones.